Voyager vs. BlockFi - Which is Better for You?

 Which Has The Best Signup Bonus Offers - Voyager or BlockFi?

-This Category is a bit of a draw as well — While technically Voyager has a slightly better sign-up bonus as it’s worth $25 in Bitcoin and BlockFi’s is only $20 in bitcoin they’re both extremely easy to get — for Voyager you just need to download their app and then sign up with a promotional code (ZACYAJ) and buy/sell a bit ($100+) of crypto, you can read our article on Voyager’s Sign-up bonus by clicking here.
+This Category is a bit of a draw as well — While technically Voyager has a slightly better sign-up bonus as it’s worth $25 in Bitcoin and BlockFi’s is only $20 in bitcoin they’re both extremely easy to get — for Voyager you just need to download their app through this link and then sign up with a promotional code (ZACYAJ) and buy/sell a bit ($100+) of crypto, you can read our article on Voyager’s Sign-up bonus by clicking here.

 Which is more Trustworthy - Voyager or BlockFi?